Voice therapy for vocal fold paralysis

 There has been tremendous variation in the number of sessions needed until we reach success and, of course, not all cases are success stories.
 I have seen patients with unilateral vocal fold paralysis where super results were achieved in 1 single one hour session, while for others we needed anything between 5-20 sessions.
 For bilateral vocal fold paralysis, sessions usually amount to approximately 20 though I have had excellent results in just 6 sessions.
 I commonly see my cases on a once weekly basis but I have also worked with people from afar and we squeezed in 2 or 3 sessions per week, but this is pertinent only under very specific circumstances.

-A detailed home exercise program is given after each session which needs to be followed strictly.
+A detailed and personalized home exercise program is given after each session which needs to be followed strictly.
 I have found that the more intensively a person follows the exercise program , the faster the results.

 Do watch the videos that show some excellent examples of voice therapy intervention with before and after voices, albeit most of it in Greek.
 Nonetheless, you get the idea!!!